Andrew Smith - Chairman

 As Director of the National Museums of Scotland (1992-2001) he was responsible for the creation of the Museum of Scotland (opened 1998), the National War Museum of Scotland and the Museum of Scottish Country Life.
 From 2001-2011 he was Director of the Victoria & Albert.
 During his time at the V&A, 70% of the museum was renewed, V&A exhibitions travelled all around the globe and visit numbers increased threefold.
 From 2011-16 Mark Jones was Master of St Cross College where he initiated and oversaw the construction of a new ‘West Quad’ designed by Niall McLaughlin.

 Mark Jones is an Honorary Professor at Edinburgh University, a Fellow of the Royal Society of Edinburgh and an honorary Fellow of Worcester and St Cross Colleges, Oxford.
 He has honorary doctorates from Royal Holloway College (University of London) and the universities of East Anglia, Dundee and Abertay.
 He was Chairman of the National Museum Directors’ Conference (2006-2009), a trustee of the National Trust (2005-12) and a member of the Council of the Royal College of Art (2001-12).
 He is a trustee of the Watts Gallery, Grimsthorpe and Drummond, the Historic Environment Scotland Trust and the Corning Museum of Glass and Honorary Chairman of the Sarikhani Collection of Persian Art.
+Mark is currently Chair of the National Trust for Scotland.

 Peter Strike - Trustee